apache/druid/docs/querying/lookups.md

 ```

-The list of keys can be retrieved via `GET` to `/druid/v1/lookups/introspect/{lookupId}/keys"`
+Send a `GET` request to `/druid/v1/lookups/introspect/{lookupId}/keys` to return the list of keys.
+For example:

-ex: `GET /druid/v1/lookups/introspect/nato-phonetic/keys`
+`GET /druid/v1/lookups/introspect/nato-phonetic/keys`
 ```
 [
     "A",